password-derivative/firefoxaddon/README.md

 Protect your passwords by ensuring none of them are the same.
-If your password is affected by a data breach on one website, only one leaks.
+This addon helps to convert your password to a domain-based unique derivative, using non-reversible hash encryption.

-This addon helps ensure that every password used is unique by deriving a password from the password entered using non-reversible hash encryption: HTML_SAFE_BASE64(HMAC512(password, domain)).
+Usage: Right click in a password field and choose 'Encrypt password', or press Ctrl+Space (Command+Space on a Mac).

-Usage: Right click in a password field and choose 'Encrypt password', or press Ctrl+Space (Command+Space on a Mac).",
+Default hash function used is HTML_SAFE_BASE64(HMAC512(password, domain)).
+You can change the hash in the plugin options.

 It uses notifications to show when the actions was succesfull or failed.
 It uses alarms to clean up the notification in 2 seconds.